BrentAIICT/MSSA-SCA/PowerShellTraining/PSADProject2.md

 <br>

-# AD User Recovery Project
+# Use following brief to complete this task via PowerShell

 ## Recover deleted user from Domain controller Recycle-Bin

-- Write a function that does the following
+- Write a function that does the following:
   - Lists all deleted object using Out-Gridview
   - Allows someone to choose which user/s to restore
   - Restore the chosen user/s
-  - (Optionally) Show the restored AD object on screen to prove restoration was successful
+  - Show the restored AD object on screen to prove restoration was successful
+  - Add this function to the previous module from Project 1

-## HINTS
+## HINTS (You will need these commands to complete your task)
 ```
 # This command finds deleted objects
 Get-ADObject -LDAPFilter:"(msDS-LastKnownRDN=*)" -IncludeDeletedObjects | Where-Object {$_.Deleted -eq $true}